MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 The Expected entry lists how many processes should be running based on the configuration, and whether it is stopped or not.
 The contents of the Run and Miss columns should always add up to what is in the Exp column.

-The last column is the number of messages stored in the local retry queue, indicating what channels are having processing difficulties.
+The last column is the number of notification messages stored in the local retry queue, indicating what channels are having processing difficulties.
 Here is an example of seeing that a single configuration is running, stopping it, cleaning it out::